 Authority control defined

 Authority control must be understood within the context of the library catalog and its essential functions.
-The library and its staff meet the information needs of library patrons by acquiring, processing, cataloging, maintaining, and circulating physical and digital information resources (i.e., monographs, e-books, journals, reference materials, scholarly articles, archival collections, audiovisual items, databases, maps, etc.).
+The library and its staff meet the information needs of library patrons by acquiring, processing, cataloging, maintaining, and circulating physical and digital information resources (e.g., monographs, e-books, journals, reference materials, scholarly articles, archival collections, audiovisual items, databases, maps, etc.).
 Cataloging is the process whereby catalog librarians create, update, and maintain metadata through careful description and structured information display to assist users in discovering library resources that best serve their needs.
 Commonly referred to as “data about data,” metadata is the sum total of what one can say about a given information object at any level of aggregation recorded in a structured form.
 Metadata for an information resource is organized in a bibliographic record.
 Bibliographic records are collected together into a database that is part of the library catalog.
 Bibliographic records contain the metadata to describe, differentiate, relate, and locate information resources.
-In this way, the bibliographic record acts as a surrogate for the information resource, allowing the library patron to learn about a particular item and decide whether it will meet their need without having to examine each potential resource on the shelf.
+In this way, the bibliographic record acts as a surrogate for the information resource, allowing the library patron to learn about a particular item and decide whether it will meet their need without having to examine each potential resource.

 Authority control is the set of processes and procedures to formulate and record “authorized heading forms in [bibliographic] records” so that “access points to [bibliographic] records are given one and only one conventional form.”
 When catalogers perform authority work they establish, through verification and validation, controlled headings or authorized access points for various entity types (e.g., people, places, corporate bodies, families, titles, subjects, and genres) used in information resource description.
 These authorized access points create a consistent, predictable form to uniquely identify information resources (e.g. by choosing the item’s author, series title, subject, additional contributors, etc.) and collocate related resources (e.g. bring together all items by a given author or about a specific subject).
 Additional metadata is also recorded to differentiate similar entities and document decisions made by the cataloger.
 All metadata associated with an authorized access point is organized into an authority record.
 To maintain consistent and unique access points within a library catalog the recording of metadata in an authority record is governed by metadata content standards.